-Some people claim that beet sugar has a characteristic off-aroma, referred to as an earthy odor.
+Some people claim beet sugar has a characteristic off-aroma, referred to as an earthy odor.
 Considering that beet is a root, one possible explanation could be the aroma of beet sugar originates from the fact that beet grows underground.
-Most of us are unable to discriminate between the aroma of cane and beet sugar.
+Most of us cannot discriminate between the aroma of cane & beet sugar.

 In 2014, two studies by University of Illinois researchers, published in the Journal of Food Science, compared white granulated cane and beet sugars.
-The first study showed that aroma of beet sugar is different than that of cane sugar.
-Beet sugar was characterized by off-dairy, oxidized, earthy, and barnyard aromas and by a burnt sugar aroma-by-mouth and aftertaste, whereas cane sugar showed a fruity aroma-by-mouth and sweet aftertaste.
+The first study showed that beet sugar's aroma is different than that of cane sugar.
+Beet sugar was characterized by off-dairy, oxidized, earthy, and barnyard aromas and by a burnt sugar aroma-by-mouth and aftertaste.
+In contrast, cane sugar showed a fruity aroma-by-mouth and sweet aftertaste.

-In the United States, the price of refined sugar from cane is similar to that of beet, even though production costs of cane sugar are lower than that of beet sugar, which is counterbalanced by the fact that American sugar factories are among the world’s most efficient producers of beet sugar.
+In the United States, the price of refined sugar from cane is similar to that of beet, even though production costs of cane sugar are lower than that of beet sugar.
+During the month of January 2020, the average price of white granulated sugar in two stores in Richmond, Virginia was 0.75 cents per pound.

-Typically, if the label of a commercial sugar does not identify if it is from cane or beet (as in most store brands), the product is from beet or a blend.
+Typically, if the label of a white sugar does not identify if it is from cane or beet (as in most store brands), the product is from beet or a blend.
 For those brands, portions of each in any given serving vary over time based on price from the producers so that it can be cane one time, but beet another, or both cane and beet mixed.
 If a brand is always cane, it will often be labeled as such.
 Keep reading to find out why they are blended.
 The image below shows some common brand names of cane sugar, beet sugars, and blends.

-Blends of cane and beet sugar are commercialized because many sugar producers do not sell their products directly to consumers.
+Blends of cane and beet sugars are common because many sugar producers do not sell their products directly to consumers.
 They have their products sold and distributed by sugar marketing organizations, which may blend beet and cane sugar, based on price and availability.
 The top marketers in the country include:

-Domino Foods Inc (DFI) is the top distributor of refined sugar from cane in the country.
-DFI is owned by American Sugar Refining (ASR Group), based in Florida, which is the leader in the production of refined sugar.
+Domino Foods Inc (DFI) and Imperial Sugar are the top distributors of refined sugar from sugar cane in the country.
+DFI is owned by American Sugar Refining (ASR Group), based in Florida, which claims to be the leader in the production of refined sugar.
 DFI's brand names include Florida Crystals and sister brands C&H and Domino.
 Imperial Sugar is a subsidiary of Louis Dreyfus Company LLC and a manufacturer and marketer of sister brands Imperial Sugar and Dixie Crystals.